 - Ensure your hands are clean and dry and free from any hand lotions.
 These lotions will cause the paper to stain and accelerate any deterioration.

-- Present to staff and identify yourself.
+- Please identify yourself to staff.
 If you arrive without a prior booking, you will not be able to enter the Research Centre.

-- Switch your mobile phone off or to silent mode.
+- Switch your mobile phone to silent.
 Please leave the Research Centre to answer or make a call.

-- Please behave with consideration for others in the room and refrain from loud or unnecessary conversations with others.
+- Please behave with consideration for others in the room by keeping noise and conversations low.